letoram/senseye/README.md

 Compiling
 ======

+NOTE: CURRENTLY UNDERGOING SERIOUS REFACTORING, THE MASTER BRANCH IS NOT IN A WORKING STATE.
+PLEASE STICK TO THE 0.3 TAG.

 Senseye uses [Arcan](https://github.com/letoram/arcan) as display server and graphics engine to provide the user interface, representations and other data transformations.